 Are Nuobell Adjustable Dumbbells Worth It?

-If you’ve only ever used regular dumbbells in the gym, switching to adjustable dumbbells will definitely require some getting used to, but these are the closest to actual dumbbells you’ll find in terms of look & feel.
+If you’re an experienced lifter that has only ever used regular dumbbells in the gym, switching to adjustable dumbbells will definitely require some getting used to, but these are the best dumbbells you can get to replicate that authentic dumbbell look & feel.

 They’re certainly more expensive than other options out there, but in my mind, they’re worth every penny.

 I’ll close this out with my final thoughts…

 - Won’t roll when set on the ground